 Turning detections at different sites into state visits

 With antennas appropriately assigned to different passage routes and the sequence of antenna detections at the adult fishways used to interpret directionality, the output from the previous script was used as input into the next script, which converted a history of detections at sites into a history of movements between states, as defined in Fig. 2.
 For detections at sites in the fish passage routes at dams, the directionality of movement, as assigned in the previous script, was used to inform transitions between states.
-Ascents at dams indicated a transition from the downstream state to the upstream state; descents at dams (either through the juvenile bypass system or through descents through the ladder) indicated a transition from the upstream state to the downstream state.
+Ascents at dams indicated a transition from the downstream state to the upstream state; descents at dams (either through the juvenile bypass system or descents through the ladder) indicated a transition from the upstream state to the downstream state.
 Aborted ascension attempts were noted, but interpreted as no transition from the current state.
 Detections in tributary sites were interpreted as transitions from the mainstem state into the tributary.
 Once a fish transitioned into a given state, any subsequent detections in that state were ignored, as they did represent transitions between states.
 Therefore, if fish were detected at sites within the same tributary consecutively, or if fish were detected at instream sites in the mainstem following transition into that mainstem state, these detections were ignored.

 With the exception of a few downstream routes, such as the spillway at Lower Granite Dam following the installation of the PIT tag antennas in 2020, or the Bonneville Corner Collector, PIT tag detection capabilities were limited to the adult fish ladders and the juvenile bypass system at each dam.
 As such, PIT tag antennas have historically been unable to directly monitor fallback at dams, unless an individual subsequently reascends the dam (Boggs et al. 2004).
-With the installation of instream antennas in natal tributaries, fallback to home has been monitored (Richins and Skalski 2018), by noting when individuals entered natal tributaries downstream of a dam that was previously ascended.
+With the installation of instream antennas in natal tributaries, fallback to home has been monitored (Richins and Skalski 2018) by noting when individuals entered natal tributaries downstream of a dam that was previously ascended.
 In this study, we monitored fallback to the greatest extent possible with the current configuration of PIT tag antennas by using our knowledge of the connections between states in our model to note when downstream movements must have occurred.
-In this way, we included fallback that occurred on the mainstem downstream of the natal tributary (similar to (Boggs et al. 2004)), fallback to home (similar to (Richins and Skalski 2018)), and other fallback movements, such as fallback upstream of the natal tributary that did not end in homing.
+In this way, we included fallback that occurred on the mainstem downstream of the natal tributary (similar to Boggs et al. 2004), fallback to home (similar to Richins and Skalski 2018), and other fallback movements, such as fallback upstream of the natal tributary that did not end in homing.